This post was created in partnership with Dole. All thoughts and opinions are my own.

 This recipe is super simple because I used cut, frozen fruit.
 It didn’t require much effort or time, which as a busy mom of three and business owner, I’m incredibly thankful for.

 My children have been on a pineapple kick here lately so I wanted to make them a smoothie that included pineapples.
 I picked up a bag of Dole Tropical Medley Frozen Fruit.
-It includes mango, strawberries and pineapple and it’s the perfect base for a tropical fruit smoothie.
+It includes mango, strawberries and pineapple and it’s the perfect base for tropical fruit smoothies.

 - 2 cups Dole Tropical Fruit Medley